Murad-Suleymanov/BasePlate/docs/user-guide/yaml-reference.md

 # YAML Reference

-This is the complete reference for the developer YAML format used by BasePlate.
+Complete reference for the developer-facing tenant `values.yaml` that produces a `BirService` custom resource.

 ## File Location